aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### SourceAmsPort
-The ADS port number.
-ADS devices in the TwinCAT network are identified by an AMS network address and a port number.
+The AMS port number that, together with the AMS NetID, creates a unique address for your SFC instance in the ADS network.
+Each ADS device requires a specific port number that identifies the service or runtime system it represents.

+For TwinCAT systems, the port numbers are predefined based on the runtime system:

+TwinCAT 3:

+- Runtime system 1: 851
+- Runtime system 2: 852
+- Runtime system 3: 853
+- Runtime system 4: 854
+- Runtime system 5: 855
+- Additional runtime systems follow the pattern: 850 + n

+-

+Choose the appropriate port number based on which TwinCAT runtime system your SFC instance needs to identify itself as when communicating with the PLC.

 **Type**: Integer

-The following decimal port numbers are invariant defined on each TwinCAT single system.

-- Runtime system 1: 851 (in TwinCAT 2: 801)
-- Runtime system 2: 852 (in TwinCAT 2: 811)
-- Runtime system 3: 853 (in TwinCAT 2: 821)
-- Runtime system 4: 854 (in TwinCAT 2: 831)
-- Runtime system 5: 855
-- Runtime system n: 850 + n, etc.

 ---
 ### TargetAmsId
-The AMS Net ID of the client.
+The Target AMS NetID identifies the Beckhoff PLC you want to communicate with in the ADS network.
+This is a unique address in the format 'X.X.X.X.X.X' where X is a number between 0 and 255 (for example: '192.168.1.20.1.1').

+This ID represents the destination PLC for your ADS communications and must match the AMS NetID configured in the PLC's TwinCAT system.
+You can find the Target AMS NetID in TwinCAT by:

+- Opening TwinCAT System Manager on the target PLC
+- Right-clicking on the system tree
+- Selecting 'Router' → 'Show Route Settings'
+- Looking for the 'AMS Net ID' field

+The Target AMS NetID, combined with the Target AMS Port, forms the complete address that SFC uses to route ADS messages to the correct PLC in your network.
+Incorrect configuration of this ID will prevent successful communication with the PLC.

 **Type**: String